elmaan-kh/PowerShell-Cheat-Sheet/README.md

 ### Summary:
-Classwork 5 focused on enabling and using PowerShell Remoting.
-Cmdlets such as `Invoke-Command`, `New-PSSession`, and `Enter-PSSession` were used for remote command execution, while `Get-Module` and `Import-Module` helped manage modules.
-You also learned to retrieve network adapter information remotely with `Get-RemoteNetAdapter` and close remote sessions with `Remove-PSSession`.
+In Classwork 5, I focused on enabling and using PowerShell Remoting.
+Commands like `Invoke-Command`, `New-PSSession`, and `Enter-PSSession` were used for remote command execution, while `Get-Module` and `Import-Module` helped manage modules.
+I also learned to retrieve network adapter information remotely with `Get-RemoteNetAdapter` and close remote sessions with `Remove-PSSession`.

 ---